 This book is now published.
 You can still pledge, but you won't get listed as a supporter in the back.

-1st edition hardback plus ebook edition and access to Adam's shed
+1st edition hardback and the ebook edition

 Lunch with Adam before attending a lecture at a central London venue, plus everything at Launch Party level.